ismarapw/nongschat-app/README.md

 npx sequelize-cli db:migrate
 ```

-after that, you can try to run the server and the client in server and client dir by using
+after that, you can try to run this command in both server and client dir to test the app
 ```bash
 npm run start
 ```